felixm-byte/personal-site/content/index.md

 title: Home
 ---

 Hi!
-I'm Felix - I'm a high-school student from the UK, and this is my space to share programming tutorials, hot takes and other discoveries and assorted curiosities.
+I'm Felix - I'm a sixth student from England, and this is my personal site to share programming tutorials and other discoveries and assorted hopefully useful and interesting curiosities.

-I'm mostly interested in programming, economics and urbanism (yes, I've played Cities Skylines and love it), but I'm interested in learning more about anything and everything.
+I study maths, further maths, economics and physics at A-level and I'm especially interested in programming, economics, effective altruism but I hope to learn a bit about everything and share that journey here and on my [Substack](https://felixink.substack.com).

 If you want to share something interesting, or you'd like some help with anything, feel free to email me at hi@felix.ink.